Great Lost Tracks and Ghosts Reborn: Solid Sound Festival

 The penultimate performance of the weekend was an ensemble performance of “California Stars” featuring Wilco members, family and friends of the band and other Solid Sound guests.
 The audience sing-along during the final chorus was a testament to the way that Solid Sound nurtures the connection between artist and listener.
 Sammy Tweedy closed out the festival with a cover of T-Rex’s “Cosmic Dancer” encouraging more audience participation for the ending vocal melody.
 The crowd continued singing after the band laid down their instruments.
 The Tweedy’s invited their large musical extended family of thousands of voices to close out the festival.
 A festival borne out of artistic passion and mutual respect between performers and listeners.
 Upon leaving the Mass MOCA campus, one could not help but notice the high number of attendees thanking staff and volunteers for their hospitality and promising to return in 2026.

-By Christopher Minor
+Words: Christopher Minor